Perfect storm of job and population growth pushing Victoria real-estate values higher

 “You’re paying at least $1,500 per month for a one-bedroom apartment in downtown Victoria.
 Within two years that rent will rise to well over $1,600.
 Yes, you need a down payment for a condo.
 Yes, you may have to forgo some of your monthly expenses.
 But if home ownership is your goal, there are ways to make it work,” Verbrugge says.

-, there are 518 purpose-built rental units currently under construction in downtown Victoria with just under 900 in the planning phase.
+By the numbers, there are 518 purpose-built rental units currently under construction in downtown Victoria with just under 900 in the planning phase.
 725 condos are currently underway in the city centre with another 842 planned.

 “Is competition for downtown rentals going to ease with the new supply that’s coming?
 I’m not so sure that it will, to be honest,” Verbrugge says.
 “Every new-build rental unit is snatched up as soon as it hits the market.
 So given the demand, what we can be certain of is rental rates will continue to rise.”
 C